On Fontaine's conjecture for torsion crystalline local systems: Introduction

 Conjecture \ref{conj:Fontaine} is proved by Liu (\cite{liu-fontaineconjecture}).
 Furthermore, Kisin studied the geometric structure of the deformation space associated with more refined $p$-adic Hodge-theoretic conditions (\cite{kisin-semistabledeformation}), and used it in the proof of Fontaine--Mazur conjecture for many cases of two dimensional representations (\cite{kisin-fontaine-mazur}).

-For \'etale isogeny $\mathbf{Z}_p$-local systems on a geometrically connected algebraic variety over a number field, the relative version of Fontaine--Mazur conjecture is formulated in \cite{liu-zhu-rigidity}.
+For \'etale isogeny $\mathbf{Z}_p$-local systems (i.e. elements in the isogeny category of $\mathbf{Z}_p$-local systems as in \cite[Def.~1.4.1]{kedlaya-liu-relative-padichodge}) on a geometrically connected algebraic variety over a number field, the relative version of Fontaine--Mazur conjecture is formulated in \cite{liu-zhu-rigidity}.
 This turns out to be closely related to the expected compatibility between the classical Riemann--Hilbert correspondence and its $p$-adic analogue, and such a compatibility is proved in the case of Shimura varieties (\cite{diao-lan-liu-zhu-logRH}).
 Motivated by these results, we study in this paper a statement analogous to Conjecture \ref{conj:Fontaine} for geometric families of Galois representations.